godaddy/datastar/README.md

   if (err) /* handle me */ return;
   /* update is completed */
 });
 ```

-> Note: `ttl` option can NOT be passed down from the previous existing data entry when calling `update`.
-So please always keep in mind to pass in the secondary ttl when updating the data entry, or it will default to NOT expired.
+> Note: The `ttl` option must be set on every `update` call.
+> It is not maintained from the initial entity creation.
+> If you don't set it in an `update` call, the entity will not have a TTL set.

 ### Schema Validation